Service Providers

 Service Provider (any type, any location)

-| (validates against Profile rules -> signs attestation)
+| (validates against Profile rules, verifies identity -> signs attestation)

 v